ArtBlocks/artblocks-docs/creator-onboarding/readme/minter-suite.md

 This minter allows tokens to be minted with ETH when the purchaser owns a token from one or more allowlisted Art Blocks or Art Blocks Engine project.
 This contract does not track if a purchaser has/has not minted already (ie. a "mint limit" is not available) -- it simply restricts purchasing to anybody that holds one or more of a specified list of ERC-721 NFTs.

 Artists may use the artist dashboard to pre-select a list of allowlisted Art Blocks or Art Blocks Engine projects, of which any valid token holders will be able to purchase for the upcoming project.
-Note that a "snapshot" won't apply to this minter -- after the project's been made public, users can purchase a token from any allowlisted project and mint freely.
+Note that a "snapshot" won't apply to this minter -- after the project has been made public, users can purchase a token from any allowlisted project and mint freely.

 !!!info
 Note that vault delegation via [Delegate Cash](https://delegate.cash/) is available for the Token Holders Only minter.
 For more details please visit this [video walkthrough](https://www.youtube.com/watch?v=2-AgG--zcaw&list=PLSNTJAzmISeZcLm19EhafsGjJXwwgzBbU&index=5).